sskanishk/libredesk/docs/docs/templating.md

 # Templating

-Templating in outgoing emails allows you to personalize content by embedding dynamic expressions like {{ .Recipient.FullName }}.
-These expressions reference fields from the conversation, contact, and recipient objects, making it easy to generate customized messages.
-This section documents all available template variables and provides a basic example to demonstrate their usage.
+Templating in outgoing emails allows you to personalize content by embedding dynamic expressions like `{{ .Recipient.FullName }}`.
+These expressions reference fields from the conversation, contact, and recipient objects.

-## Email template expressions
+## Outgoing Email Template Expressions

-There are several template expressions that can be used in the outgoing email template, They are written in the form `{{ .Recipient.FullName }}`.
+If you want to customize the look of outgoing emails, you can do so in the **Settings > Templates -> Outgoing Email Templates** section.
+This template will be used for all outgoing emails including replies to conversations, notifications, and other system-generated emails.

+### Conversation fields

 | Variable                        | Value                                                  |
 |---------------------------------|--------------------------------------------------------|